 Jazz Entraigues Festival

-Come and experience the magic of live jazz at the Jazz Entraigues Festival!
-Discover talented, passionate, and generous artists who will share their love of jazz with you in a warm and friendly atmosphere.
-You'll be as close to the stage as possible, seated in a beautifully decorated courtyard with only XNUMX seats available.
-You'll have the chance to interact with the musicians, applaud them, and cheer them on.
+Come and experience a true musical adventure at Jazz Entraigues Festival!
+You will discover talented, passionate and generous artists who will share their love of jazz In a friendly and welcoming atmosphere, you'll be right next to the stage in a beautifully decorated courtyard with only 350 seats.
+You'll be able to chat with the musicians, applaud them, and cheer them on.

 "La Courroie"

-A former spinning mill on the banks of the Sorgue, La Courroie hosts classical music concerts all year round.
-Renowned for the quality of the artists who perform there, the warm welcome, and the unique connection between musicians and audience, it’s a must-visit venue for music lovers!
+A former spinning mill on the banks of the Sorgue, La Courroie offers... concerts classical music is performed throughout the year.
+Appreciated for the quality of the artists who perform there, the warm welcome, and the connections that are forged between musicians and audience, it is a place not to be missed for music lovers!

 so good